SwiftERM Hyper-personalisation for ecommerce email marketing

 • Features that make for a more exciting user experience than your competitor’s website

-• Micro UX features like back to top buttons at listing level, forever scroll, lazy loading of images, a hierarchy of content on product pages that allows for quick add to basket etc
+• Micro UX features like back-to-top buttons at listing level, forever scroll, lazy loading of images, a hierarchy of content on product pages that allows for quick add to basket etc

 • Clear calls to action